lordjc/kp/README.md

 Sqoop ETL pipeline automation using bash/python and Ooozie workflows ==
-This archive contains a collection of scripts written in bash and python. scripts/ and Oozie workflows (xmlO workflows/
+This archive contains a collection of scripts written in bash and python.

+scripts/

+and Oozie workflows

+workflows/

 There are basic example workflows that demonstrate how to automate single actions